home-assistant/home-assistant.io/source/_integrations/wilight.markdown

 | Service | Description |
 | --------- | ----------- |
-| `set_percentage` | Calling this service sets the fan speed (entity_id and percentage are required parameters).
+| `set_percentage` | Calling this service sets the fan speed (`entity_id` and `percentage` are required parameters).
 Percentage must be in the range 0-100, percentage = 0 turns off the fan.
 There are three speed levels 33%, 66% and 100%.
 Adjusting to intermediate levels goes to the next higher level.
-| `set_direction` | Calling this service will set the fan direction (entity_id and direction are required parameters, and direction must be one of the following: forward or reverse).
+| `set_direction` | Calling this service will set the fan direction (`entity_id` and `direction` are required parameters, and direction must be one of the following: forward or reverse).
 Calling this service will turn the fan on.
-| `toggle` | Calling this service will toggle the fan between on and off states (entity_id is required).
+| `toggle` | Calling this service will toggle the fan between on and off states (`entity_id` is required).
-| `turn_off` | Calling this service will turn the fan off (entity_id is required).
+| `turn_off` | Calling this service will turn the fan off (`entity_id` is required).
-| `turn_on` | Calling this service will turn the fan on and set the speed and direction to the last used ones (defaults to high and forward, entity_id is required).
+| `turn_on` | Calling this service will turn the fan on and set the speed and direction to the last used ones (defaults to high and forward, `entity_id` is required).

 ## Irrigation

 The `wilight` `switch` integration allows you to control your Irrigation from within Home Assistant.
 There are two switch types in Irrigation: `watering switch` and `pause switch`.
-Watering switch turn on and off the irrigation valve, while the pause switch disable / enable the action of watering switch.
+`Watering switch` turn on and off the irrigation valve, while the `pause switch` disable / enable the action of `watering switch`.
-Triggers activate (turn on) the irrigation valve at the programmed time, which can be defined on which days of the week it is desired or if only once (today).
+`Triggers` activate (turn on) the `watering switch` (irrigation valve) at the programmed time, which can be defined on which days of the week it is desired or if only once (today).

 ### Services